srvk/eesen-transcriber/USERGUIDE.md

 ##### Models

 Also in `Makefile.options` are paths (in the VM) to the models used for decoding.
-If you create a new acoustic model (see Language Remodeling below), you will want to change this to point to your new model.
+If you create a new language model (see Language Remodeling below), you will want to change this to point to your new model.
 A recent update provides models designed for 30ms frame sizes, resulting in much faster decoding.
 (1/3-1/7x real time, depending on configuration)

+##### Decoding with the Aspire Chain Model

+In order to use the open-source Kaldi Aspire chain models (from http://kaldi-asr.org/models.html), it's best to provision a new virtual machine.
+Rename `Vagrantfile.aspire` to `Vagrantfile`, and then 'vagrant up' as in the [Installation Guide](https://github.com/srvk/eesen-transcriber/blob/master/INSTALL.md).
+This VM uses Kaldi instead of Eesen.
+The script to transcribe audio is `speech2text.aspire.sh` instead of `speech2text.sh`

 #### Improving Word Error Rate: rescoring with large LM